jgerontis/sg-music-walk/privacy_policy.md

 ## 6. Changes to Privacy Policy

 We reserve the right to update or modify this Privacy Policy at any time.
-Any changes will be effective immediately upon posting the updated policy within the app.
+Any changes will be effective immediately upon posting the updated policy.

 ## 7. Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us by emailing SGmusicwalk@gmail.com.
+If you have any questions or concerns about this Privacy Policy, please raise an issue here on github.

 By using SG Music Walk, you agree to the terms outlined in this Privacy Policy.